-A household with an annual consumption of 4,500 kWh will pay an average of CHF 44 for Swissgrid services in 2020.
-This amounts to around five per cent of its annual electricity costs.
-Thus, next year, the financial burden end consumers will bear for the transmission grid will remain at the current level.
+The tariffs for the transmission grid are set to increase for the first time in seven years.
+A household with an annual consumption of 4,500 kWh will pay an average of CHF 50 for Swissgrid’s services in 2022.
+This amounts to around 6 per cent of its annual electricity costs.